balena-io-modules/balena-procbots/README.md

 * Version up only once all status checks set as 'Required' on protected branches for 'master' are successful
 * The `procbots/versionbot/ready-to-merge` label is present

-VersionBot can be configured via `.procbots.yml` file present in any repo that it operates on.
+VersionBot can be configured via a `.procbots.yml` file present in any repository that it operates on.
 This alters the settings for it for working on that repository.
 Currently the configuration for VersionBot consists of the following properties:

     `procbot.githubbot.versionbot.maintainers` - A list of Github user names that are authorised maintainers of the repository.
 The `procbots/versionbot/ready-to-merge` label will only be acted upon should a maintainer in this list have added the label.